wesleycamargo/azure-docs.pt-br/articles/mobile-engagement/mobile-engagement-windows-phone-integrate-engagement.md

 	/* Initialize Engagement agent with above configuration. */ EngagementAgent.Instance.Init(engagementConfiguration);

-A cadeia de conexão para o seu aplicativo é exibida no Portal de Gerenciamento do Azure.
+A cadeia de conexão do seu aplicativo é exibida no Portal Clássico do Azure.

 ### Inicialização do Engagement